EnergySystemsModellingLab/MUSE_OS/docs/inputs/toml.rst

 *method*
    Method used to equilibrate the carbon market.
 Available options are `fitting` and `bisection`, however this can be expanded with the `@register_carbon_budget_method` hook in `muse.carbon_budget`.

-   The market-clearing algortihm iterates over the sectors until the market reaches an equilibrium in the foresight period (the period next to the one analysed).
+   The market-clearing algorithm iterates over the sectors until the market reaches an equilibrium in the foresight period (the period next to the one analysed).
    This is represented by a stable variation of a commodity demand (or price) between iterations below a defined tolerance.
    The market-clearing algorithm samples a user-defined set of carbon prices.